November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 Do structs support inheritance?

 Usually not.
-Structs rarely support inheritance, but many languages let structs implement interfaces or protocols, enabling flexible composition without deep inheritance chains.
+Structs rarely support inheritance, but many languages let structs implement interfaces or protocols, enabling composition without deep inheritance chains.

 Practical Q&A